Top 3 Phuket Property Investment Strategies

 There are a few common techniques that intelligent investors use to renovate older properties and make them more desirable including; painting to make the old new and appear bigger and brighter, installing new floors to make unit look larger and more modern, installing new light fixtures to provide the correct lighting and improving functionality and aesthetics of balcony space.

-What makes an intelligent investor in Phuket Property scene?
+What makes an intelligent investor in the Phuket Property scene?

 This is a hard question to answer and in doing so we can only go by our observations and experiences but we would summarise as follows; intelligent investors have the ability to think creatively and act upon instincts.
 Savvy investors seem to have one distinct advantage: they can think outside the box when it comes to crafting deals.